José María Peñaranda

 José María Peñaranda Márquez (1907–2006) was a Colombian musician and songwriter.
 He wrote the successful songs "Se Va el Caimán" and "Me Voy Pa' Cataca" and released the first 12-inch record on label Discos Fuentes in 1957.

 Biography

 Peñaranda was born on 11 March 1907 in Barranquilla, capital of the Colombian department of Atlántico.
 As a child he often travelled to Magdalena with his mother Mercedes, who sold clothes in villages, and there he saw Francisco Moscote play.
+During his youth, he began composing and singing, accompanying himself on guitar and tiple.

+He later learned to play accordion and güiro.

-He worked as an electrician and mason, and did not come from a musical family.
+Peñaranda worked as an electrician and mason, and did not come from a musical family.

+Peñaranda began writing songs in 1937; he also performed on local radio stations and began recording some of his songs during the early years of Colombia's recording industry.
+In 1940, while working as a technician at Emisoras Unidas, he composed "Se Va el Caimán" inspired by mythical creature—half man, half caiman—that he read about in newspapers.
+According to some sources, Peñaranda commissioned Pacho Galán to make a musical arrangement, and a local RCA Victor agent suggested sending it to Buenos Aires to be recorded.
+The song initially had little impact, but gained new life in 1945 with a successful version by Venezuelan singer Rosita Perón.

-Peñaranda could play several instruments including the accordion, guitar, and güiro.
-He started writing songs in 1937, and his most successful was "Se Va el Caimán".
-Peñaranda toured several countries in the Americas in the 1940s–60s, and recorded hundreds of albums on record labels across the continent, including around 20 with his group Peñaranda y Sus Muchachos.
+During the 1950s, Peñaranda began playing the accordion on his recordings, although on some early recordings he featured the accordionist Luis Enrique Martínez.
+He toured several countries in the Americas, including Puerto Rico and United States, in the 1940s–60s, and recorded hundreds of albums on record labels across the continent, including around 20 with his group Peñaranda y Sus Muchachos.

 The 1957 album Las Secretarias, attributed to Peñaranda y su Conjunto, was the first 12-inch record released by Colombian record label Discos Fuentes.

 Peñaranda died on Sunday, 5 February 2006 in Barranquilla.